Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Poker solvers are modern tools used to calculate Game Theory Optimal strategies, also referred to as solves, solutions, or solver outputs.

+Poker solvers were not always part of the poker world, and they have risen to prominence only over the last several years, especially on a massive scale.
 Poker solvers are programs you can use to run simulations of poker hands in order to learn the optimal gameplay strategy for given scenarios.

-These tools require you to enter a number of inputs, which describe the hand you are looking to solve and which are used to run the calculation.
+These tools require you to enter a number of inputs, which describe the hand you are looking to solve, and which are used to run the calculation.

 Equilab is a free poker solver that can help you study the equities of different ranges and hands.